joannakl/cs102/projects/project2.markdown

 	If a method is called with `null` argument, it should throw an instance of `IllegalArgumentException` with an appropriate message.
-	If the name stored in the `origin` object is matches already existing place of origin name, then this object should not be added to the list and the method should return `false`.
+	If the `origin`'s name is equal (case insensitive match) to one of the already existing place of origin name, then this object should not be added to the list and the method should return `false`.
 	If `origin` is added to the list, the method should return `true`.

 - The class should provide a method that retrieves a list of `Origin` objects based on the provided keyword.

 	`public ArrayList<Origin> getByName( String keyword )`

 	If a method is called with `null` argument or an empty string, it should throw an instance of `IllegalArgumentException`.
-The method should return a list of all `Origin` objects associated with this `Region` object whose names contain `keyword` as a substring.
+The method should return a list of all `Origin` objects associated with this `Region` object whose names contain `keyword` as a substring or `null` if there are no matching `Origin` objects.

 - The class should override the `equals` method from the `Object` class.
 Two `Region` objects